-Capital expenditure for the current year amounted to QR 371 million, primarily related to maintenance-related expenditures, routine fixed asset additions, and HSE improvements.
-This also includes IQ's share of capital expenditure on the new PVC project amounting to QR 7 million.
-In terms of capital expenditure over the next five years (2023-2027), the segment is expected to spend QR 1.3 billion on various projects.
-As per the CAPEX plan, QR 440 million will be spent in relation to the new PVC project in form of CAPEX.
+Capital expenditure for the current year amounted to QR 515 million, primarily related to maintenance-related expenditures, routine fixed asset additions, and HSE improvements.
+This also includes IQ's share of capital expenditure on the new PVC project, amounting to QR 40 million.

+In terms of capital expenditure over the next five years (2024-2028), the segment is expected to spend QR 1.8 billion on various projects.
+As per the CAPEX plan, QR 0.3 billion will be spent in relation to the new PVC project in the form of CAPEX.

-Other projects will include, but be not limited to, operations (HSE, plant reliability, and integrity) and maintenance shutdowns.
-These projects will not only improve facilities' operational integrity, reliability, output and reducing emissions, but also will ensure regulatory compliance, and leading to improved operating cash flows via added efficiencies.
+Other projects will include but are not limited to, operations (HSE, plant reliability, and integrity) and maintenance shutdowns.
+These projects will not only improve facilities' operational integrity, reliability, output and reduce emissions, but also ensure regulatory compliance, and leading to improved operating cash flows via added efficiencies.